Ciela-Institute/caustics/paper.md

 the light is then deflected from its original trajectory.
 In astronomy this phenomenon is observed in a variety of configurations, often involving galaxies and clusters of galaxies, which must align within a fraction of a degree on the sky.
-As more lens systems have been discovered (hundreds), they have emerged as a key tool for making precision measurements and answering pressing questions in astrophysics.
+As more lens systems have been discovered (low thousands), they have emerged as a key tool for making precision measurements and answering pressing questions in astrophysics.
 Notable among these is the measurement of the expansion rate of the Universe [@holycow], for which lensing has quickly become competitive in the state-of-the-art.
-Lensing also promises to unlock information about dark matter[@Hezaveh2016], supernovae [@Rodney2021], and the first stars [@Welch2022] among other topics.
-Here we present a code `caustics` to meet the massive computational requirements of modelling sso many lensing systems in detail.
+Lensing also promises to unlock information about dark matter[@Hezaveh2016], supernovae [@Rodney2021], quasars, and the first stars [@Welch2022] among other topics.
+Future surveys will discover orders of magnitude more lens system (hundreds of thousands).
+Here we present a code `caustics` to meet the massive computational requirements of modelling so many lensing systems in detail.

 # Statement of need